-Federal Defense Lawyers for Individuals, Health Care Providers, and Other Businesses in Washington, D.C.
+Criminal Defense Lawyers for Individuals, Healthcare Providers, and Businesses in Washington D.C.

 If you are facing a federal investigation or litigation in federal court, you need to take a strategic approach to asserting the strongest possible defense.
 As Washington D.C.
-Federal Criminal Defense attorneys, we bring decades of experience as defense lawyers and former federal prosecutors to representing individuals, health care providers, and other businesses in Washington, D.C.
+Criminal Defense lawyers, we bring decades of experience as defense lawyers and former federal prosecutors to representing individuals, healthcare providers, and other businesses in Washington, D.C.

 About Oberheiden, P.C.

 Our firm is led by senior partner Dr. Nick Oberheiden.
 Nick Oberheiden is a highly experienced federal healthcare fraud defense attorney.